 What Is a Pear-Shaped Engagement Ring?

-Pear-shaped diamonds have an elongated teardrop shape and are a combination of a marquise and oval cut.
+Pear-shaped diamonds or gemstones have an elongated teardrop shape and are a combination of a marquise and oval cut.

 For over 500 years, pear-shaped rings evolved and adapted to the ever-changing need for more modern touches.
 They came from marquise shapes, and today, there are pear-shaped engagement rings for every aesthetic, from minimal solitaires to vintage-inspired styles and unique takes with colorful gemstones.
-Then, there are super-unconventional settings like clusters, double-band rings, and off-kilter stones, which are ideal for those inclined to forego traditional engagement rings.
+Then, there are super-unconventional settings, such as clusters, double-band rings, and off-kilter stones, that are ideal for those inclined to forego traditional engagement rings.

-We spoke with industry experts and bling connoisseurs Ashley Zhang and Grace Lee to explore all of the insider details about these teardrop-shaped stones.
+We spoke with industry experts and bling connoisseurs Ashley Zhang, Grace Lee, and Katie Zimmerman to explore all of the insider details about these teardrop-shaped stones.

 Meet the Expert